Learning from your own selling mistakes is incredibly effective, but it can be an expensive form of education.

 eBay and Amazon both changed their image policy last year, but there are still sellers who have not updated their photos, and risk having their listings pulled.

-Even those who are in compliance with the new rules may not have realised that improving their photos can be an opportunity to boost sales.
+Even those who are in compliance with the new rules may not have realized that improving their photos can be an opportunity to boost sales.

 Sellers still want to put borders on their images, and want to use manufacturer’s images.
 I highly recommend they take their own pictures – it separates you from all the other sellers.
 Use a white background, and size them up to 1,600 pixels – it will zoom into the image if you hover over it.
 It’s a good investment to have quality images, it increases the sell-through rate.